cspr-rad/kairos-spec/info.md

 - "Validity proofs" are ZKPs rolled up into one

 First steps:
-- Review & edit typst so Mark can use everything
 - Dig into casper node: What does a Casper transaction look like?
 Data limits?
 - Casper node environment: How to integrate ZK verifier?